- Last Update On : 2016-07-24

-- Geographic areas have different temperature, altitude, barometric pressure, humidity, and time zones.
+- Geographic areas have different temperatures, altitudes, barometric pressures, humidities, and time zones.

 - Subject preparation and sample collection may differ.

-Because of these differences, reference ranges should be established locally whenever a new test is generic levitra 40 mg introduced or an existing method is changed.
+Because of these differences, reference ranges should be established locally whenever a new test is introduced or an existing method is changed.
 NCCLS recommends testing at least 120 patient samples for establishment of a statistically significant reference interval.
 Other experts recommend a minimum of 200 samples to ensure stable lower and upper reference limits.

-It may be necessary to viagra best prices subdivide reference ranges into partition groups.
+It may be necessary to subdivide reference ranges into partition groups.
 For example, hemoglobin reference ranges should be established by gender and age while cortisol ranges should be subdivided by the time of day.
 Each partition group should contain 120 samples.

 Two approaches, parametric and nonparametric, may be taken when analyzing reference range data.
 The parametric approach involves calculating the mean and standard deviation to determine the range of values that fall within the 95% confidence interval.
 Before this method can be used the population distribution must be examined to ensure that a Gaussian (bell shaped) distribution is present.
 If the population distribution is skewed, parametric statistics are not valid.
-The population distribution can be visualized by plotting a frequency histogram in Excel.
-Because this exercise is very time consuming, the nonparametric approach is preferred.
+The population distribution can be visualized by plotting a frequency histogram in a spreadsheet, such as Excel.
+Because this exercise is very time consuming, the nonparametric approach is often chosen.

 The nonparametric approach involves establishing the values falling at the 2.5 and 97.5 percentiles of the population as the lower and upper reference limits.
-The first step is to it's great! enter the analyte values in Excel and generic viagra overnight deliver western union sort them in ascending order of magnitude.
+The first step is to enter the analyte values in a spreadsheet and sort them in ascending order of magnitude.
 The number of values in the data set is then multiplied by 0.025 and 0.975 to obtain the percentile ranks of the upper and lower reference limits, respectively.
 For example, if the data set consisted of 120 specimens, the 2.5 and 97.5 percentile ranks would be calculated by multiplying;

 120 x 0.025 = 3